-KING JAMES BIBLE
+KING JAMES BIBLE Psalms (1611)

-Psalms (1611)

 Recommended edition: You can read the Psalms from any "Authorized Text," but be careful that you're not reading from the Revised Standard Version, which is a twentieth-century revision of a British revision of the Authorized Version, or from a "New King James," which is also a contemporary revision.
-A good, affordable, hard-cover 1611 version with updated spelling is the Cambridge Standard Text Edition, Holy Bible: King James Version (Cambridge: Cambridge University Press, 1998); ISBN 0-521-50882-7; \$17.99; for a 1611 version that preserves the spelling, original marginal notes, and translators' preface, look for The Holy Bible, 1611 Edition (Nashville, Tenn.: Thomas Nelson, 1982); ISBN 0-840-70041-5; \$34.99.
+Oxford World's Classics publishes a paperback version of the 1611 translation, The Bible: Authorized King James Version, edited by Robert Carroll and Stephen Prickett (2008).
+For a 1611 version that preserves the spelling, original marginal notes, and translators' preface, look for the hardcover Holy Bible: King James Version, 1611 Edition (Hendrickson Publishers, 2006).